Christian Methodist Episcopal Church: History

 The CME Church was organized on December 16, 1870, in Jackson, Tennessee, by 41 former enslaved congregants, with the full support of their white sponsors in their former Methodist Episcopal Church, South.
 They met to form an organization that would allow them to establish and maintain their own polity.
 They ordained their own bishops and ministers without their being officially endorsed or appointed by the white-dominated body.
 They called this fellowship the Colored Methodist Episcopal Church in America.
 The church used this name until 1954, when successors adopted the C.M.E.C. name.

 Organization

 In the Christian Methodist Episcopal Church, bishops are the Chief Officers and are elected by "delegate" votes for life until the age of 74, when he/she must retire.
 Among their duties are the responsibilities of appointing clergy to serve in local churches as pastors, performing ordinations, and safeguarding the doctrines and discipline of the Church.
 The General Conference, held every four years, comprises an equal number of clergy and lay delegates and is when a bishop can be elected.
 In each Annual Conference, CME bishops serve for four-year terms.
 CME Church bishops may be male or female.

 In 2006, there were an estimated 850,000 members in 3,500 churches.
-As of 2021, the CME Church has grown to more than 1.5 million members across the United States with mission and sister churches in Haiti, Jamaica and fourteen African nations.
+As of 2025, the CME Church has more than 1.2 million members across the United States with mission and sister churches in Haiti, Jamaica and fourteen African nations.